annalisa144/reverdecer/_posts/2018-07-14-i-sleep-with-six.md

 Eh, who am I kidding, we all got back in bed on a drizzly morning.
 A cup of coffee, a good book, and these kittens, so tiny I really can't feel their weight on my lap, are too heavy to escape.
 [![](/images/cats_.jpg){:width="60%"}](/images/cats.jpg)

+Update, by the time I got back from Annual Conference the kittens seemed to have doubled in size!
+They're the perfect antidote to a gloomy day in the mud - until we step in their poop.